mohdahmad242/Transfer-Learning-Model-hosted-on-Heroku-using-React-Flask/Webapp/Flask/README.md

         text = re_sub(r"\b(\S*?)(.)\2{2,}\b", r"\1\2 <elong>")
         return text
     ```
-3. **Defining and Loading Machine Learning model**
+3. **Creating Machine Learning model and Loading weights.**
-    * For this problem we first define our Model archichetire which is based on `BoREBTa` and then load pre-trained weights we saved in the previous blog.
+    * For this problem we first define our Model archichetire which is based on [`BoREBTa`](https://arxiv.org/abs/1907.11692) and then load pre-trained weights we saved in the [`previous blog`](https://github.com/ahmadkhan242/Transfer-Learning-Model-hosted-on-Heroku-using-React-Flask/blob/main/README.md).
     * `Important` Since we have saved the state file which stores only the parameters in dictoniary form not the complete model, so we need create the model again and load these values.
 ```python
     class ROBERTA(torch.nn.Module):